MatthewMeade/CaffeineTracker/prompt_plan.md

 1.  **Add New Drink Form Component (possibly in a modal):**
     * Input fields: `name` (string), `caffeine_mg` (number), `size_ml` (number).
 2.  **Functionality:**
-    * On submit, call `POST /api/drinks` (Prompt 8) with the form data.
+    * On submit, call the `drinks.create` tRPC mutation with the form data.
     * Handle API response: close modal on success, display errors if any.
-    * After successfully adding a drink, it should ideally be available in the search or auto-selected.
+    * After successfully adding a drink, it should ideally be available in the search or auto-selected (e.g., by invalidating search query cache).
-3. Provide access to this form (e.g., from the `DrinkSearch` component or a general "Manage Drinks" area).
+3. Provide access to this form from the `DrinkSearch` component.
-4. Implement form validation (mandatory fields, positive numbers).
+4. Implement form validation.
 5. Write component tests:
     * Test rendering of the form and its fields.
-    * Test form input, validation, and submission (mock API).
+    * Test form input, validation, and submission (mock tRPC client).
     * Test handling of successful and error API responses.

 ---